tarantool/doc/doc/book/replication/repl_monitoring.rst

 * :ref:`idle <box_info_replication_upstream_idle>`, the time (in seconds) since
   the instance received the last event from a master.

-  A replica sends heartbeat messages to the master every second, and the master is programmed to reconnect automatically if it does not see heartbeat messages within :ref:`replication_timeout <cfg_replication-replication_timeout>` seconds.
+  A master sends heartbeat messages to a replica every second, and the master is programmed to disconnect if it does not see acknowledgments of the heartbeat messages within :ref:`replication_timeout <cfg_replication-replication_timeout>` * 4 seconds.

   Therefore, in a healthy replication setup, ``idle`` should never exceed